mestia/cellxgene-gateway-proxy-example/README.md

 Ultimately, this approach provides a unified interface for all groups.
 Additionally, we have the option to enable authentication for the group URLs, granting controlled access to the data based on group membership.

-This repository offers templates and a scripts.
+This repository offers templates and scripts.
 These resources facilitate the creation of configuration files for both the cellxgene-gateway and Apache2 reverse proxy components.

 <a id="org8535249"></a>